w3c/scribejs/README.md

                      Default: "md".
 [--irc|-i] client:   Whether the input is of the log format of a particular IRC client.
-                     Value can be "textual" or "irccloud", for the Textual or IRCCloud IRC clients, respectively; other values are (currently) ignored.
+                     Value can be "textual" or "irccloud", for the Textual or IRCCloud IRC clients, respectively.
+It can also be "rdf" to consume the RRSAgent RDF/XML dump directly.
+                     Other values are (currently) ignored.
                      Default: undefined, meaning that the log provided by the W3C RRSAgent is used.
 ```